Hispanic Organization of Latin Actors

-The Hispanic Organization of Latin Actors (HOLA) is an active arts service and advocacy organization founded in 1975.
+The Hispanic Organization of Latin Artists (HOLA) is an active arts service and advocacy organization founded in 1975.
 It is in the United States and is dedicated to Hispanic artists, actors and actresses.

 HOLA's Directory of Talent was created in 1981 and was the first directory to feature solely Latino talent.

-Previous and current HOLA members include Fortuna Calvo-Roth, Carlos Carrasco (at one time the Executive Director), Pablo Andrade (current Executive Director), Míriam Colón, Liza Colón-Zayas, Delilah Cotto, Raúl Dávila (at one time its President), Caridad de la Luz, Robin de Jesús, Idalis DeLeón, Emilio Delgado, Venuz Delmar, Moisés Kaufman, Malcolm March, Ana Margarita Martínez-Casado, Jorge Merced, Olga Merediz, Antone Pagán, Ilka Tanya Payán, Antonia Rey, Daphne Rubin-Vega, Jaime Sánchez, Roselyn Sánchez, Jimmy Smits, Miguel Ángel Suárez, Judy Torres and David Zayas.
+Previous and current HOLA members include Emilio Sosa Emilio Sosa(Current Chairman), Ricardo Stevan Ricardo Stevan (current Executive Director), Ana María Estrada (President),Fortuna Calvo-Roth, Carlos Carrasco (at one time the Executive Director), Míriam Colón, Liza Colón-Zayas, Delilah Cotto, Raúl Dávila (at one time its President), Caridad de la Luz, Robin de Jesús, Idalis DeLeón, Emilio Delgado, Venuz Delmar, Moisés Kaufman, Malcolm March, Ana Margarita Martínez-Casado, Jorge Merced, Olga Merediz, Antone Pagán, Ilka Tanya Payán, Antonia Rey, Daphne Rubin-Vega, Jaime Sánchez, Roselyn Sánchez, Jimmy Smits, Miguel Ángel Suárez, Judy Torres and David Zayas.

 History

 Manolo Garcia-Oliva, president of HOLA, right, with awardees Benicio del Toro, center, and Artur Balder, left, during a ceremony.

 HOLA was founded in 1975 by a group of Hispanic actors (including founding president Ilka Tanya Payán and founding members Elizabeth Peña and Raúl Juliá) concerned with the images of Latinos in the media.
 The organization functions as a advocacy group in the entertainment industry for actors working on stage, on television and in film.
 In one well-documented case in the 1990s, HOLA successfully collaborated with Actors’ Equity Association to shine a light on questionable casting practices being employed at the time on Broadway.
 The show in question then was the Ariel Dorfman play Death and the Maiden.
 Since that time the number of Latinos on Broadway has increased steadily over the years.
 HOLA was originally located in the west 40s in Manhattan.
 It later moved to the Lincoln Square Neighborhood Center in the West Side of Manhattan in the shadow of Lincoln Center.
 Since 2001, HOLA has been located in the Clemente Soto Vélez Cultural and Educational Center in the Loisaida section of Manhattan.